 - “The tomb in which Jesus was buried was discovered empty by a group of women on the Sunday following the crucifixion.”
 It is common for people to venerate the tomb of a great man, as John the Baptist’s disciples did.
-Even today people visit the tomb of Abraham Lincoln.
-From the time these women discovered no remains and John and Peter confirmed this, no followers of Christ have made the remains of Christ an object of veneration or even implied there were remains to be found.
+Even today, in this writer’s town, people visit the tomb of Abraham Lincoln.
+From the time these women discovered no remains, and John and Peter confirmed this, and up to this very day, no followers of Christ have made the remains of Christ an object of veneration or even implied there were remains to be found.

 - There was no expectation in Judaism that the messiah would rise from the dead and none of Jesus’ disciples suspected he would.
 Yet, “Jesus’ disciples had real experiences with one whom they believed was the risen Christ.”
 He appeared to Mary Magdalena at the tomb, to the disciples in the upper room and in Galilee, to 500 disciples all at once, and last of all to Paul on his way to Damascus.

 - “As a result of the preaching of these disciples, which had the resurrection at its center, the Christian church was established and grew.”
 The Resurrection of Christ is at the very heart of the Gospel message that the apostles and disciples both preached and laid down their lives for.

 - In Acts, St. Luke paints a picture of the newborn Church.
 Are our parishes like that?
 Isn’t it true that there is a problem in our parishes?